Xiermires/agent-tools/README.md

 (local version) -> Works on the local JVM.

-load (ClassFileTransformer ctf) -> loads a ClassFileTransformer
+* load (ClassFileTransformer ctf) -> loads a ClassFileTransformer

-remove (ClassFileTransformer ctf) -> removes a ClassFileTransformer reset (String... classNames) -> loads the original version of the class (w/o any bytecode modifications) retransform (ClassFileTransformer ctf, String... classNames) -> retransforms the classes using ctf redefine(String... classNames) -> redefines the classes using the currently loaded ctfs.
+* remove (ClassFileTransformer ctf) -> removes a ClassFileTransformer
+* reset (String... classNames) -> loads the original version of the class (w/o any bytecode modifications)
+* retransform (ClassFileTransformer ctf, String... classNames) -> retransforms the classes using ctf
+* redefine(String... classNames) -> redefines the classes using the currently loaded ctfs

 (remote version) -> Same as local, but working on a remote JVM.

-load (ClassFileTransformer ctf, int pid) -> loads a ClassFileTransformer remove (ClassFileTransformer ctf, int pid) -> removes a ClassFileTransformer reset (int pid, String... classNames) -> loads the original version of the class (w/o any bytecode modifications) retransform (int pid, ClassFileTransformer ctf, String... classNames) -> retransforms the classes using ctf redefine(int pid, String... classNames) -> redefines the classes using the currently loaded ctfs.
+* load (ClassFileTransformer ctf, int pid) -> see above
+* remove (ClassFileTransformer ctf, int pid) -> see above
+* reset (int pid, String... classNames) -> see above
+* retransform (int pid, ClassFileTransformer see above
+* redefine(int pid, String... classNames) -> see above

 ---------
 Specifics